So, you've heard about Liverpool, the nightlife, the people, and the dam right good vibe that sets us apart from any other city in the UK.

 We've been getting the odd email about where to go besides concert square and mathew street.
 Clubbers complaining about too many lads and scallys in the bars and clubs.
 We recommend checking out St peters square and Seel street, ironically 2 minutes from Concert Square.

 A couple of trendy bars, funky students and lots of young professionals hang around here.
-We can recommend the Peacock bar, Revolution, Alma de Cuba, Igloo, Heebie Jeebies and the new funky cool Cinema Paradiso.
-It might also be a good idea to head up to Hardman street, popular student quarter very funky, no scallys, great music and student type atmospheres.
+We can recommend the Peacock bar, Revolution, Alma de Cuba, Igloo, Heebie Jeebies, Cinema Paradiso and Liverpool's most recent addition, the Empire club which has 4 individual rooms playing all different types of music.
+It might also be a good idea to head up to Hardman street, popular student quarter which has a few funky bars, no scallys, live music and student type atmospheres.

 We do tend to repeat ourselves quite a lot about Concert Square, so we must emphasize that Concert Square is the main drinking hotspot for Liverpool's nightlife on a Friday & Saturday night.
 Perfectly positioned, right in the centre of Liverpool offering you a mass of bars and clubs and walking distance to a lot of other popular drinking areas here in Liverpool, including: Seel Street, Wood Street, Slater Street and the trendy St Peters Square.